elastic/connectors/docs/reference/github.md

 ### Configure GitHub connector

-The following configuration fields need to be provided for setting up the connector:
+The following configuration fields are required:

 #### `github_token`

-The GitHub Token to authenticate the GitHub instance.
+GitHub  access token to authenticate the GitHub instance.

 #### `repositories`